In a Hadith narrated by Tamim Ad-Dary r.a, the Prophet s.a.w said,

-Instead of spending time blaming, condemning and lamenting about the challenge faced, it would be better and productive for a Muslim who intends to see change in his misguided family member to spend time and energy in empowering himself with necessary tools i.e. knowledge and skills that would help in dealing with the situation in an effective and constructive manner.
+Instead of spending time blaming, condemning and lamenting about the challenge faced, it would be better and more productive for a Muslim who intends to see the change in his misguided family member to spend time and energy in empowering himself with necessary tools i.e. knowledge and skills that would help in dealing with the situation in an effective and constructive manner.

-Not to forget, a Muslim must constantly seek guidance from Allah s.w.t. and maintain a close relationship with Him through continuous ibadah (worship) that He provides strength, patience and guidance towards a harmonious resolution.
+Not to forget, a Muslim must constantly seek guidance from Allah s.w.t. and maintain a close relationship with Him through continuous ibadah (worship) in hopes that He provides strength, patience and guidance towards a harmonious resolution.

-It is empowering also to realise that a person’s door to repentance is not closed as long he is alive.
+It is also empowering to realise that a person’s door to repentance is not closed as long he is alive.
 Stories of sinners discovering or rediscovering the truth are not uncommon.

 Two examples can be cited.
-First is the story of a companion by the name of Tulaihah bin Khuwailid.
+First is the story of a companion by the name of Tulaihah bin Khuwailid r.a.
 He apostatized and claimed to be a prophet during the Prophet’s lifetime.
-However, he returned to Islam during the rule of Abu Bakr, the First Caliph, after his army was defeated in a battle.
+However, he returned to Islam during the rule of Abu Bakr r.a, the First Caliph, after his army was defeated in a battle.
 He later died as a martyr in the Battle of Nahawand against the Persian empire during the Second Caliph Umar’s rule.